La Caravelle (New York City)

-La Caravelle was a restaurant in New York City, specialising in French cuisine.
+La Caravelle was a restaurant in New York City, specializing in French cuisine.
 It opened on September 21, 1960, at 33 West 55th Street in Manhattan.
 The restaurant was established by Fred Decré and Robert Meyzen, with Roger Fessaguet as head chef, and took its name from the type of sailing ships Christopher Columbus sailed on his voyages to the New World.

 Like most European restaurants, La Caravelle had a menu that changed daily.
 This made the restaurant popular with new customers and also brought them back regularly.
 Salvador Dalí, John Lindsay, Leland Hayward, Walter Cronkite and Dorothy Kilgallen often dined at the restaurant in its early years.
 President John F. Kennedy was especially fond of La Caravelle's vichyssoise and chicken in champagne sauce, and he often requested them as takeout orders to eat on the plane while traveling.